 – Professional liability insurance helps cover any damages owed if your professional services or advice result in a financial loss for your clients.

-- If applicable, worker’s compensation insurance covers expenses like medical bills and legal fees that a business might face if an employee were ever hurt while working.
+– Worker’s compensation insurance is often required if the business has employees.
+This insurance covers expenses like medical bills and legal fees that a business might face if an employee were ever hurt while working.

 Insurance policies will vary in cost depending on factors like the business’s location, the value of its inventory (if any), and the number of employees on staff (if any).
 To get the most accurate idea of what to budget for insurance, request quotes from multiple providers.
 When comparing the quotes, consider the premiums and how the plan exclusions, coverage limitations, and deductibles compare.

 Many grant writing businesses are owner-operated, but hiring additional staff will allow you to expand the range of sector-specific expertise you offer and the volume of work you can manage.
 Unfortunately, the U.S. Bureau of Labor Statistics has not gathered statistical data on the pay range for grant writers.
 However, according to the Economic Research Institute, the average annual pay for a grant writer in the U.S. is $69,554, or a very respectable $33 per hour.